swamper/express-build/readme.md

 Evolutionary step in my boot-build app.
 This connects boot-build to an express server.
 The express server can be run in development and production modes.
 The server and the build app are seperate.
 Only the 'server' folder needs to be deployed after building the app.

+You don't need a server installed to run the app or deploy it has it's own.

 ## Installation

 The files inside the 'client' folder ARE my boot-build app files minus apache-server-configs.
 Any commands that can be run by boot-build can be run inside the 'client' folder.
 See the 'readme' inside the 'client' folder.